 Meeting in person has proven to be crucial, but this project began around the same time the pandemic did, so it was impossible to do that.

-In order to bridge that gap, the team made sure to communicate regularly, have joint fikas and be open to receive feedback to make changes along the way based on the discussions that took place.
+In order to bridge that gap, the team made sure to communicate regularly, have joint fikas, and be open to receiving feedback to make changes along the way based on the discussions that took place.

 In the words of software engineer Selvedin who is working on this project: “We started kinda slow, but eventually managed to build a progressive and effective team.
 The goal is to keep growing and improving and to evolve the application we're developing into a well-rounded software package.”